syncfusion-content/blazor-docs/blazor/datagrid/scrolling.md

 > You can refer to our [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor DataGrid example](https://blazor.syncfusion.com/demos/datagrid/overview?theme=bootstrap4) to understand how to present and manipulate data.

-## Add or remove frozen columns using column separator
+## Add or remove frozen columns by dragging the column separator

 The [GridColumns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumns.html) can be add or removed from frozen content by dragging and dropping the column separator.
 To enable this feature, set the `AllowFreezeLineMoving` property to true.